gdahlberg55/FolderORG_Manus/memory-bank/activeContext.md

 ### Overview
 We are currently implementing the selective restoration capability for the Backup/Restore System.
 This feature allows users to choose specific files to restore rather than restoring entire transactions.
 The implementation is about 80% complete with the core framework in place and the selective UI components in development.

+### Project Organization Update
+The project has been reorganized with a more structured directory layout:
+- `docs/` - Project documentation
+  - `architecture/` - Architectural documentation
+  - `components/` - Component-specific documentation
+- `deliverables/` - Project deliverables
+  - `documentation/` - User and technical documentation
+  - `specifications/` - Project specifications
+- `testing/` - Testing documentation
+  - `plans/` - Test plans and strategies
+  - `results/` - Test results and reports

+Each directory includes a README.md file explaining its purpose and contents.
+This organization provides better separation of concerns and clearer navigation through project materials.

 ### Key Components in Development

 #### UI Components